 The newest CFMS will include an onboard computer with a touch terminal (the sleek, black tablet) installed on all buses, which will aid bus drivers with traffic information and advisories on adherence to route schedules within the transport network.
 It will also enable two-way voice communication between BOCCs and bus drivers, while also able to broadcast messages from BOCCs to all drivers.

-The Trapeze console can be identified by its unique and sleek black design and interface.
+The Driver Display Unit can be identified by its unique and sleek black design and interface.
 These touchscreen units are supplied by ST Electronics and Trapeze Group, Switzerland.
 Here’s how things are laid out:

 |Status Information & Route Adherence|